 Majestic Mountain Loop

-The Majestic Mountain Loop is a new route created from existing highways that sets up a three-day driving itinerary of Yosemite, Sequoia and Kings Canyon National Parks.
+The Majestic Mountain Loop is a new route created from existing highways that sets up a three-day driving itinerary of Sequoia and Kings Canyon National Parks, as well as Yosemite National Park.
 Points of interest in all three parks are detailed at www.majesticmountainloop.com.